Privacy Notice for Users Who Apply or Sign Up for a Square Account or Other Services

 Your browser can alert you when cookies are placed on your device, and how you can stop or disable them via your browser settings.
 Please note, however, that without cookies all of the features of our online services may not work properly.
 If you use a mobile device, you can manage how your device and browser share certain device data by changing the privacy and security settings on your mobile device.
 You can learn more about cookies and how to manage your preferences by visiting http://www.allaboutcookies.org.

-THIRD-PARTY ADVERTISING AND ANALYTICS
+THIRD-PARTY ANALYTICS SERVICES

 We use other companies as service providers to help us analyze our site, track metrics, and advertise to you.
 These service providers generally promised us under contract to keep data private but have their own privacy policies that you should be aware of.